top of page

 About the Author

 Janerine Nevins is the founder of Pearlypetal and a Skin Health Investigator focused on skin longevity, barrier health, and realistic routines for women over 35.
-With a background in (Health and Social Care) a Skin Health Investigator and years of personal trial-and-error, Janerine writes about ageing, skin, and lifestyle in a way that blends science with real life no extremes, no perfectionism, and no fear-based beauty advice.
+With a background in Health and Social Care, Janerine writes about ageing, skin, and lifestyle in a way that blends science with real life—no extremes, no perfectionism, and no fear-based beauty advice.

 Comments